 One of the things we love about colored pencils is that you really can draw just about anything with them.
 But skin tones are extra tricky — every single portrait is different, and getting a natural look is totally essential.
-Luckily a few technique tips go a long way here.
+Luckily, a few technique tips go a long way when it comes to perfecting realistic colored pencil skin tones .
 Next time you put pencil to paper, you'll be ready!

 The colors you select depend on the skin tone of the person you're drawing, of course.
 Start by considering whether they are light-, medium- or dark-skinned, but also pay close attention to their skin's undertone.
 Some people have more pink undertones, while others might haven a golden or olive tint.
 Taking note of these details will help you narrow down the right shades.

 Beginners are likely to reach for "skin-colored" pencils like browns, beiges, pinks and golds — and that's a great place to start.
-But if you're already experienced layering and blending colors, try including some unconventional hues like blues, purples and greens.
+But if you're already experienced in layering and blending colors , try including some unconventional hues like blues, purples and greens.
 You'll be surprised by how these give the skin extra depth.

 No matter the skin tone you're seeking to create, the same rules apply: Use your lightest colors as an accent, your darkest as the shadows, and fill in all the rest with your midtones.